 Cycling levels and safety

 For each of our holidays you should at least have the basic skills of cycling.
 Also an average physical condition is required.
+You must be able to cycle 50 km/31,25 miles per day.
+Our cycling tours are not suitable for people with limited mobility.

 The most important basic cycling skills